stateless-minds/cyber-witness/README.md

-The game runs on the public IPFS network.
+The simulator runs on the public IPFS network.
 In order to play it follow the steps below: